 The upper half of Cautious Clickers and Digitally Ready are more adept at technology tended to be younger, more educated, and more wealthy than the rest of the more hesitant personas, who tended to be older, lower income, lower education levels, and minority.

-In the survey, people being familiar with just the terminology of digital learning, such as “Distance Learning” and “MOOCs” were at or below the halfway point.
-There was also widely varying levels of usage vs. trust vs. skills for each category, with the Digitally Ready and Cautious Clickers using technology for digital education more than 60+ percent for education, while The Reluctant and Unprepared both were below 41 percent.
-Interestingly, Traditional learners peaked in their usage and trust of digital learning resources at 47 percent, higher than the other less technical groups.
+In the survey, people being familiar with just the terminology of digital learning—such as “Distance Learning” and “MOOCs”—were at or below the halfway point.
+There was also widely varying levels of usage versus trust versus skills for each category, with the Digitally Ready and Cautious Clickers using technology for digital education more than 60+ percent for education, while The Reluctant and The Unprepared were both below 41 percent.
+Interestingly, Traditional Learners peaked in their usage and trust of digital learning resources at 47 percent, higher than the other less technical groups.

 Government agencies planning on using digital tools should keep these personas and research in mind and plan their strategy to best serve all populations, especially those that are not as tech savvy or educated.